 Tired of the tangles?

 I’ve been dealing with tangled hair since I was a child!
 I have naturally wavy fine hair, but I have so much hair it looks thick.
-Unfortunately, my daughter has the same tangle prone hair.
+Unfortunately, my daughter has the same tangle-prone hair.

 My daughter and I struggle with the tangles every night before bed after her bath.
-She begs me not to brush her just like I pleaded with my mom when I was child.
-I don’t want combing her hair to be such an ordeal every night, so I made it my mission to stop the tangle cries!
+She begs me not to brush her just like I pleaded with my mom when I was a child.
+I don’t want to comb her hair to be such an ordeal every night, so I made it my mission to stop the tangle cries!
 This post contains some affiliate links for your convenience, read the full disclosure policy.

 Turns out if couldn’t be easier!